Written by Tenley Haraldson.

 No one likes squishy, soggy sneakers.
 Be sure to let them dry at room temperature (or a sunny spot) before putting them on.

 Fabric (like canvas) tends to soak up grime and stains, but washing shoes by hand doesn't take a ton of effort.

 Start with directions #1-3 listed above.
-Next, thoroughly spritz the surface with Puracy Stain Remover.
+Next, thoroughly spritz the surface with Puracy Natural Stain Remover.
 The longer you wait (we recommend at least 8 hours), the more time these plant enzymes have to work.

 Fabric can usually withstand a bit more scrubbing than leather, so gently agitate with your brush.

 Fill a bowl with warm water and saturate a microfiber cloth.
 Wring out any excess liquid and gently rock the damp cloth along the shoe’s surface to pull out stain residue.
 This should replace the stain remover (and stain particles) with water.

 Repeat the Process